niuzaisheng/ScreenAgent/README.md

 - [ ] Provide huggingface transformers weights.
 - [ ] Simplify the design of the controller, provide a no render mode.
 - [ ] Integrate Gym.
+- [ ] Add skill libraries to support more complex function calls.